GluuFederation/docs-ce-prod/docs/source/tutorials/session-in-password-grant-flow.md

 ## Overview

+So you don't want the login page... you just want to send credentials and get back an SSO cookie.
+It's the anti-pattern of federated identity, with well-known negative security implications.
+But you don't care!
+The product team has their vision of what the login page should look like.
+The security team has no power to prevent this terrible practice with a semblance of security hygiene, so here we are!

-This tutorial offers a step-by-step guide for setting up a basic proof-of-concept environment showcasing an creation SSO cookie in `password` grant flow.
+This tutorial offers a step-by-step guide for a basic proof-of-concept environment using the OAuth `password` grant flow.
 Refer to general documentation describing each component for more details.

 ## Testing